NethServer/ns8-core/core/api-server/README.md

 -   `GET /module/:module_id/http-basic/:action` Use Basic HTTP auth for module

     Where:
-    - `:module`: is the name of the module to check for action
+    - `:module_id`: is the name of the module to check for action
     - `:action`: is the action to validate in the authorized actions

 ### 2FA (Two-Factor authentication)